Monday - Friday 9am - 5pm

 Let’s face it.
 We all love dessert.
 Nothing finishes off a meal better than something sweet and yummy.
 However, if we are not careful, we sabotage our efforts to provide a healthy diet for our children by giving them dessert high in sugar and fat.
-It is possible to make healthier choices if you try one of these healthy dessert options for your children.
+It is possible to make healthier choices if you try one of these healthy kids desert ideas.

-Enlist your children’s help in creating this colorful dessert option that is fun to make and eat.
+Enlist your children’s help in creating this colourful dessert option that is fun to make and eat.
 Slice or dice large fruits such as pineapple, peaches, and bananas.
 Thread them on skewers with whole grapes and berries.
-Eat plain or with one of the following dips.
+You can then either eat them plain or with one of the following dips.

 Yogurt Honey Dip